Road Trip Car Games For Kids

 Early reader: Has to come up with a word that either starts with the first letter, or has the middle letter in it, or ends in the last letter.

 Watch for numbers on signs along the road.
 With beginners in the car, only add the numbers.
 In an advanced crowd, add the first two numbers, multiply by the third and divide by the fourth, throwing out any remainder.
 Each round played separately, but others help look for numbers.
-Winner is the person with the largest number after all have had a chance.
+The winner is the person with the largest number after all have had a chance.

 My Aunt Tilly